github-aws-runners/terraform-aws-github-runner/modules/multi-runner/README.md

 ## Provider boundary

 The multi-runner module owns provider-neutral lane normalization, queues, shared runner-binary discovery, and webhook routing.
-Each normalized lane is deployed through `modules/runners`, which selects its internal compute provider with `provider_type`.
-The EC2 child owns EC2 compute, runner-instance IAM, bootstrap, and provider-specific Lambda fragments; the shared runner module owns scale-up, scale-down, pool, retry, and Lambda roles.

-Both the stable `multi_runner_config` input and experimental `multi_runner_config_v2` input use this same boundary.
+Stable `multi_runner_config` lanes continue to use the existing `modules/runners` module at their historical `module.runners["lane"]` addresses.
+The stable module and its state layout are not part of the experimental provider refactor.

+Setting `multi_runner_config_v2` opts all selected lanes into `modules/runner-stack` at `module.runner_stacks["lane"]`.
+That stack owns the common scale-up, scale-down, pool, retry, and Lambda-role resources and dispatches provider-specific compute, IAM, bootstrap, and Lambda fragments using `provider.type`.
+The v1 and v2 runner module maps are mutually exclusive, while queue, webhook, and public output lane keys remain unchanged.
 EC2 remains the only Terraform-managed runner provider; microVM, CodeBuild, and other provider modules are future work.

-Existing lane keys and common control-plane addresses remain stable.
-Internal `moved` blocks migrate only the resources that are now owned by the EC2 child.
+Stable v1 entries in `runners_map` retain their existing flat output shape.
+Experimental v2 entries keep common control-plane Lambda and role outputs at the lane level, while compute-provider resources are available only under `provider`.
+For EC2 lanes, use `runners_map["lane"].provider.ec2.launch_template`, `.role_runner`, `.runners_log_groups`, and `.logfiles`; the corresponding flat v1 attributes are intentionally not duplicated in v2 entries.

+### Experimental v2 migration

+`multi_runner_config_v2` is experimental.
+Deployments that already used an earlier v2 implementation may have runner state at `module.runners["lane"]`; the provider-oriented stack uses `module.runner_stacks["lane"]` instead.
+Terraform cannot apply a generic automatic move because the original `module.runners` address remains reserved for stable v1 deployments.
+Review the plan and migrate experimental v2 state explicitly before upgrading, or allow those experimental runner resources to be replaced.
+Deployments that continue using stable `multi_runner_config` require no address migration.

 For each configuration: